 - Arbitration & related court applications

 International commercial arbitration, together with investment arbitration, is a focus of Iain’s practice.
 He is rated in the Legal 500 as a Leading Junior, as well as in Chambers & Partners UK and Chambers & Partners Global.
 He is widely noted for his extensive knowledge of arbitration law and practice.
-Chambers & Partners 2017 notes that Iain is “Efficient, responsive, good with clients, and someone with a huge in-depth knowledge of all arbitration matters – he really is a specialist.”

 He has acted in a large number of major international arbitrations under ICC, LCIA, AAA, LMAA and other institutional regimes as well as ad hoc and under the UNCITRAL rules.
 Iain has been appointed as arbitrator, including in LCIA and ICC cases as sole arbitrator and as part of a panel.
 He has been appointed to the inaugural panel of the British Virgin Islands International Arbitration Centre (BVI IAC).
 Iain’s experience includes cases concerning: Foreign Investment, International Trade, Joint Ventures, Oil & Gas, Construction, Telecommunications, Conflict of laws, and cases which bi-sect with Bilateral Investment Treaty Claims (including claims arising out of concession contracts).
 The cases in which he has been involved are confidential and are not reported, but include the following:

 - LCIA arbitration arising out of alleged breach of a pharmaceuticals distribution agreement in Serbia

 - LCIA arbitration regarding coffee trading in the Ivory Coast